beuschc/ProTargetMiner/README.md

 ## Hardware Requirements
 The ProTargetMiner package requires a standard office computer.

-Generation of the PLS-DA model will usually take less than 1min, however with increased data sets size this might be different.
+Generation of the PLS-DA model will usually take less than 1 min, however with increased datasets size this might be different.

 ## Software Requirements
 ### OS Requirements